em1e/java_practice/README.md

 - [ ] java-3.md
 There are more topics comming soon... (give me a bit okay D:)

+> [!NOTE]
+> If you wish to edit the file in the future and push your changes into your own github, then it is highly suggested to follow (the github execises)[subjects/github.md] instead of following the steps in "getting started".

 <details>
 <summary>Getting started</summary>

-> [!NOTE]
-> If you wish to edit the file in the future and push your changes into your own github, then it is highly suggested to follow (the github execises)[subjects/github.md] instead of following the 3 steps below.

 ### step 1.
 Open Terminal.
 Google how to do that on your device.